 dA2dt=s2J2-m2A2-qE2A2 Eq.
 2

-Adults are produced through the maturation of juveniles at a constant rate s1 or s2.
+Adults of Species 1 or Species 2 are produced through the maturation of juveniles at a constant rate s1 or s2.
 Adults undergo natural mortality, m1 and m2, and are harvested at rates qE1 and qE2.
-Harvest rate can be either constant or time-dependent in our model.
+Harvest rate can be either constant or time-dependent.

 Juvenile Dynamics